-Moving to China to Work and Live: How to Experience Immersion
+Moving to China to Live, Settle and Work: Experiencing Immersion

 Note: For part 1 of this 2-part series, see Moving to China to Work or Live: Basic Considerations.